programble/careen/README.md

 careen -C my-first-migration
 ```

 Create a new migration.
-By default, the migration file or files are created in
-the `migrations` directory.
 An ID based on the current time will be prepended
 to the migration name, and the appropriate extension will be appended.

 Careen supports two types of migration files which can be used in unison.
 The